bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### `<b-dropdown-item>`

 The `<b-dropdown-item>` is typically used to create a navigation link inside your menu.
 Use either the `href` prop or the `to` prop (for router link support) to generate the appropriate navigation link.
-If neither `href` nor `to` are provided, a standard `<a>` link will be generated with an `href` of `#` (with an event handler that will prevent scroll to top behavior by preventing the default link action)
+If neither `href` nor `to` are provided, a standard `<a>` link will be generated with an `href` of `#` (with an event handler that will prevent scroll to top behavior by preventing the default link action).

-Disabled the dropdown item by setting the `disabled` prop
+Disabled the dropdown item by setting the `disabled` prop.

 <HighlightCard>
   <b-dropdown v-model="show33" text="Dropdown">